Closing the Loops

 Pinelopi’s ergonomic consultations integrate anatomy, Alexander Technique, and yoga’s mind-body understanding.
 Her holistic approach optimizes well-being in the workplace through comprehensive guidance.

-She has completed a 3 day training on “Understanding Trauma for Safer Spaces” with Legacy Motion, and is now studying “Somatic Embodiment and Regulation Strategies” with Linda Thai.
-Her meditation philosophy is deeply inspired by Tara Brach, especially the RAIN meditation.
+She has completed training in ‘Understanding Trauma for Safer Spaces’ with Legacy Motion and ‘Somatic Embodiment and Regulation Strategies’ with Linda Thai.
+Her meditation philosophy is deeply inspired by Tara Brach, particularly the RAIN meditation.
+She is also the author of a children’s book, ‘The Magic of Rain,‘ which introduces the RAIN meditation to children and their grown-ups.
+It will be published in 2025 by Mango Publishing.

 CHAKRA course Kreuzberg – the details